MikkelEndresen/Synogize_internship/classification/README.md

 I tried PDP, LIME, and SHAP as ways of explaining the output of my models.

 I found LIME very useful for individual predictions, however, I’d say that SHAP did just a good a job and it can also be used for global metrics.
 As such, if you only have time for one method I would use SHAP.
+I did use LIME to discover that it seemed there was a clear therhsold were the TOTAL feature would predict positive cases.
+Hence, I tried making it a binary feature.
+Unfortunately this made the models performance much worse.

 PDP was not that helpful.
 Most of my features were not very impactful on the models output and they were categorical.
 Meaning that the PD plots were hard to read and draw insights from.

-I tried dropping the less important features which resulted in an immediate drop in both accuracy and recall.

-Based on the LIME I thought that there was a clear threshold were the TOTAL value would predict positive cases.
-Hence, I tried making it binary based on that feature, but that made the model much worse.

-Lastly, after adding TOTAL to the features (a continuous variable) I looked at the PDP again.
-Using the graph I could see that the model was overfitting on the TOTAL feature.
-Arbitrarily reducing the depth of the model immediately improved this and increased the performance of the model.
-It was a great example of how PDP can also be used to understand and optimise your model.
-Explain this....
+I added a continous variable, TOTAL, which represented the total spend of a customer.
+Looking at the PDP graph for this feature I could see that the model was overfitting on it.
+By reducing the model depth I could visually see a difference on the PDP plot and the model performance improved.
+So there are definitely cases where PDP can be helpful.

+Interestingly, based on the inferred feature importance from LIME, and the actual feature importance from SHAP I tried dropping the least important features, but unfortunately this significantly depreciated the models performance.

+**Feature Importance**

 Comparison of SHAP and sklearn inbuilt feature importance method.
 This is the “best” model, so it is still overfitting on the TOTAL feature.

 | Feature                        | Rank (Feature Importance) | Importance     | Rank (SHAP) | SHAP  |
 | ------------------------------ | ------------------------- | -------------- | ----------- | ----- |